False discovery rate smoothing: Examples

+Having fixed an estimate for $f_0(z)$, $f_1(z)$ can be estimated by any of several existing methods for one-dimensional Gaussian deconvolution, including finite mixture models or Dirichlet-process models \citep{domuller2005}.
+We use and recommend the predictive-recursion algorithm of \citet{newton:2002} because it is fast, flexible, and enjoys strong guarantees of accuracy \citep[see][]{tokdar:martin:ghosh:2009}.
+Predictive recursion generates a nonparametric estimate $\hat f_1(z)$ for the marginal density under the alternative after a small number of passes through the data.\footnote{In our examples we use 50 passes, although in our experience 10 passes is virtually always sufficient to yield stable estimates.} For further details, see \citet{martin:tokdar:2012}; for pseudo-code, see \citet{scott:kass:etal:2014}.

-\section{An expectation-maximization algorithm}
+\subsection{An expectation-maximization algorithm}

-We now turn to the details of fitting the FDR smoothing model, beginning with the optimization problem in (\ref{eqn:FLobjective1}).
-This problem is hard for at least two reasons: the likelihood term $l(\beta)$ is nonconvex, and the penalty term is nonseparable in $\beta$.
+We now turn to the details of solving the optimization problem in (\ref{eqn:FLobjective0}).
+This problem is hard for at least two reasons: the likelihood term $l(\boldsymbol\beta)$ is nonconvex, and the penalty term is nonseparable in $\boldsymbol\beta$.
 We are not aware of any algorithm that is guaranteed to find the global minimum efficiently, even for fixed $\lambda$, and the method we describe below finds only a local minimum.
 Nonetheless, this paper marshals evidence that the local solutions actually found by our algorthm yield good reconstructions of underlying spatial patterns and better power than existing FDR-controlling methods.

 We handle the likelihood term with a simple data-augmentation step that leads to an expectation-maximization (EM) algorithm.
 For now, we assume that $\lambda$ is fixed; we describe our method for choosing this hyperparameter in Section \ref{sec:solution_path}.
 Introduce binary latent variables $h_i$ such that